Updated February 2019

 Let’s look at the case of the 2019 Honda Civic EX Sedan.
 Its gas tank holds 12.4 gallons, so 10 percent of that is about 1.2 gallons.
 If you multiply that with the car’s 36 mpg rating in combined driving conditions, you get 43.2, so you can likely get an additional 43 miles from your car after the warning comes on.

 See Also: Top 13 Best Fuel Injector Cleaners

 A careful note of caution, constantly running your car off its reserve fuel tank may cause damage to your vehicles fuel pump.

 If you don’t trust your own math, you can get some help online.
 Tank on Empty is a crowd-sourced database of how far you can go when the gas warning light comes on.

-That means that actual drivers enter in the car they’re driving and the distance they travelled on their vehicle after the gas warning light comes on.
-The site then averages out the distance and you can get a general idea of how far you’ll be going.
+That means that actual drivers supply information about the car they’re driving and the distance they can travel on their vehicle after the gas warning light comes on.
+The site averages out the distance allowing you can get a general idea of how far you’ll be going.

-For example, according to 325 contributors, the average distance you can drive a Honda Accord with its fuel warning light on is 46.81 miles.
-The Toyota Camry fares a bit worse with 44.29 miles while a Nissan Altima is quite a bit off at 40.72 miles.
+For example, according to 371 contributors, the average distance you can drive a Honda Accord with its fuel warning light on is 46.19 miles.
+The Toyota Camry fares a bit worse with 43 miles.
 Helpful information for sure, but there’s definitely something missing from this information.
 Model years would be a helpful addition, or at least the generation of the car would be useful since gas tank size likely varies as a car gets updated or refreshed.
-Of course an older vehicle may not be performing as well as it should due to older parts, or something like dirty air filters or faulty sensors could make it less efficient.
+Of course, an older vehicle may not be performing as well as it should due to older parts, or something like dirty air filters or faulty sensors could make it less efficient.

 SEE ALSO: How Far Can You Drive on a Spare Tire?